techartjam/techartjam/_posts/2016-12-5-ideas-are-cheap.markdown

 2. Think of as many ways as you can for why each idea might fail.
 3. Then for the ideas without fail states, make a note for how long the idea will take to implement.

+This strategy seemed to have helped him.
+He was better able to work with that team.
+To a certain extent.
+But thier diffculty is another story, for another day.

-[The Dip](https://www.amazon.com/Dip-Little-Book-Teaches-Stick/dp/1591841666) is a good, brief book on evaluating the amount of work required to execute something, and ultimately if it's worth it at all.
+By the way, [The Dip](https://www.amazon.com/Dip-Little-Book-Teaches-Stick/dp/1591841666) is a good, brief book on evaluating the amount of work required to execute something, and ultimately if it's worth it at all.

 ![The Dip](https://images-na.ssl-images-amazon.com/images/I/711KLBqCiJL.jpg)